zymbit-applications/aws-credentials-provider/README.md

 - Curl credential provider url using TLS to receive AWS device credentials

 ### Create a private certificate authority
+On the device you want to hold your private CA and sign requests, do the following.

 **Copy the lines below into a script called mk_ca.sh.**
 ```